Find answers and general information quickly about the HubSpot-Salesforce integration.

 If your HubSpot-Salesforce connector is version 2.60 or above, you can integrate two HubSpot accounts with one Salesforce environment.
 If you already have one HubSpot account integrated with your Salesforce environment, you can take the same steps to install the Salesforce integration in your second HubSpot account.

-Please note: for the Creating contacts in HubSpot setting for Salesforce leads and contacts, it's recommended to select Don't automatically create HubSpot contacts.
-If either of the other options are selected, contacts or leads created in Salesforce in one HubSpot account may be created in the other HubSpot account.
+Please note: if you're integrating two HubSpot accounts with one Salesforce environment, for the Creating contacts in HubSpot setting, it's recommended to select Don't automatically create HubSpot contacts.
+If either of the other options are selected, Salesforce leads or contacts created by one HubSpot account may create contacts in the other HubSpot account.

 All HubSpot contacts will sync to Salesforce by default.
 However, if you create an inclusion list in HubSpot, only contacts that meet the criteria of your inclusion list will sync to Salesforce.

 On June 22, 2017, default inclusion lists were created for all Salesforce-integrated HubSpot accounts which did not have an inclusion list.
 The list is named Salesforce inclusion list (default), and includes all contacts, except those with a Lifecycle stage of Subscriber.
 HubSpot accounts created or integrated with Salesforce after June 22, 2017 will not have an inclusion list by default, and all contacts will sync to Salesforce.

 HubSpot automatically deduplicates Salesforce leads/contacts by email address.
 Learn more about how HubSpot manages duplicate Salesforce leads or contacts.